Yang Yum Box - Large

-Yangyum Chicken (양념 치킨) is our speciality.
-Our chicken wings are double-fried for double deliciousness, after which they're covered in either a sweet or tangy & spicy sauce and peppered with sesame seeds.
-If you visit us in-store, we also offer our iconic Yangyum Cup, with the same homemade sauces, but in convenient boneless chicken bites to eat on-the-go.
+Yang Yum Chicken (양념 치킨) is our speciality.
+Our chicken wings are double-fried for double deliciousness, after which they're covered in a sauce of your choosing and peppered with sesame seeds.
+For the wing-averse we also serve boneless bites - hand-cut and hand-breaded chicken breast in bite-size pieces.

 Bulgogi (불고기) translates literally to fire meat, but not so much because it is hot or spicy, just because its meat cooked with fire!
 Marinated in soy sauce with garlic, onions, and other wonderfully tasty ingredients, Bulgogi is a staple of Korean cuisine.

 Bibimbap (비빔밥) features the delicious triumverate: bulgogi, mixed vegetables, and an eye-catching egg - served on top of rice.
-The word itself means mixed rice, but doesn't do justice to the combination of flavors that upon a bite will befall your mouth.
+Our bibimbap includes carrots, cucumber, peppers, mushrooms, and chives.

 Spicy Pork Rice (돼지) is pretty much what it sounds like.